-HUDK 5197 - Psychology of training in e-learning and industry
+HUDK 5197 - The Psychology of E-learning in Business and Industry

 Design of e-learning in workplace environments, from a perspective that looks to put academic research into practice.
 Real-world cases, including numerous demonstrations of real-life courses and systems, will be used to explore uses of e-learning in the workplace for both training and "just-in-time" performance support purposes.